Springfield is surrounded by communities that help make up the fabric of the Ozarks. Nixa, just south on U.S. 160, is certainly one worth visiting.

 Dining at D’Arpino’s Piccolo Contemporary Italian Restaurant in Nixa, Missouri.

-D’Arpino’s Piccolo Contemporary Italian puts a new spin on traditional Italian cuisine and Japanese food fans can have an exciting meal in front of a hibachi grill at Hinode Japanese Steakhouse and Sushi.
-Your personal chef puts on a show as he or she cooks up hibachi-style noodles, vegetables, shrimp tasters, and fried rice with your choice of a protein.
+This bedroom community that exudes a modern, energetic vibe is filled with restaurants sure to please any foodie.
+D’Arpino’s Piccolo Contemporary Italian puts a new spin on traditional Italian cuisine, and Japanese food fans can have an exciting meal in front of a hibachi grill at Hinode Japanese Steakhouse and Sushi.
+Your personal chef puts on a show while cooking hibachi-style noodles, vegetables, shrimp tasters and fried rice with your choice of protein.

+Shopping abounds in Nixa from large retailers to locally owned stores that enhance Nixa’s small-town charm.
 For a sense of Nixa’s farming community roots, shopping at Nixa Hardware and Seed Store is a must.
 Operating since 1899, the independent hardware store offers everything you expect, such as tools and plumbing supplies, to items you wouldn’t expect, such as beekeeping supplies, cowboy boots, wood stoves, equine supplies, cattle medication and more.
 Shoppers also can get advice from a beekeeper, electricians, plumbers and others who are happy to share their expertise.

 Outdoor Home is a popular store known for grills, smokers, outdoor furniture and especially The Big Green Egg.
 Many versions of this popular grill and Eggcessories are available, including seasoning and sauces.
 Stop by at 10 a.m. on a Saturday for cooking demonstrations followed by samples.

-The town’s most well-known event is Nixa Sucker Day Music, Arts and & Crafts Festival set for May 15-16.
-This event started as a fish fry in 1957 with suckers provided by anglers who snagged them from local rivers and streams.
-The fish are still grabbed by locals but the event has evolved into more than a fish fry with two stages for live entertainment, food trucks, a beer garden, kids’ rides and more.
+Nixa blends past with present when it comes to events and attractions that draw crowds year-round.
+The town’s most well-known event is Nixa Sucker Days Music, Arts and Crafts Festival set for May 19-22.
+This event started as a fish fry in 1957, with suckers provided by anglers who snagged them from local rivers and streams.
+Some of the fish are still grabbed by locals, but the event has evolved into more than a fish fry, with two stages for live entertainment, food trucks, a beer garden, kids’ rides and more.